 - All game fees associated with two (2) referees and two (2) linesmen per game.
-Fees will be based on the host Member regular Female U18 AAA playoff fees and should be paid out no later than the end of each game. - Daily meal per diem to be paid to all on ice officials and Referee in Chief based on the standard official per diem of \$70 a day (\$20 breakfast, \$20 lunch, and \$30 dinner). - Meal per diem at the time of the event and should be paid out at the first officials meeting. - Any host arranged meals will be deducted from the overall per diem based on the current rate for that particular meal.
+Fees will be based on the host Member regular Junior A playoff fees and should be paid out no later than the end of each game. - Off-duty officials will serve as goal judges and be paid for all host team, semi-final games and championship finals.
+All non-host team games in the round robin may use local volunteers. - Daily meal per diem to be paid to all on ice officials and Referee in Chief based on \$70 a day (Breakfast \$20, Lunch \$20, & Dinner \$30) and should be paid out at the first officials meeting.
+These rates are subject to increase at the discretion of Hockey Canada. - Any host arranged meals will be deducted from the overall per diem based on the current rate for that particular meal. - League Representatives The Host Organizing Committee must pay the following fees to all participating team League Reps. - Daily meal per diem to be paid to all participating team League Reps based on \$70 a day (Breakfast \$20, Lunch \$20, & Dinner \$30.)
+This should be paid out at the first tournament directorate meeting.
+These rates are subject to increase at the discretion of Hockey Canada. - Any host arranged meals like the banquet will be deducted from the overall per diem based on the current rate for that particular meal. - Other The Host Organizing Committee must provide and pay per diems at the above rate for the Hockey Canada President or designate and the CJHL President or designate.